jaldabaoth-code/John-McClane-CV/README.md

 <h1>John McClane CV (Project 1, WCS Web PHP)</h1>

-### Create a CV website for a fictional character "John McClane" from the movie "Die Hard"
+### Create a CV website for a fictional character "John McClane" from the movie "Die Hard" by using PHP

 ---